stefano472/stefano472/README.md

 <h3 align="center">A passionate globetrotter 🌍 based in italy (at least by now)</h3>
-<p>In general I would define myself as a dreamer 💭💭 I love good Food, Sports, Computer Science, Finance and Blockchain.</p>
+<p>In general I would call myself a dreamer 💭💭 I love good Food, Sports, Computer Science, Finance and Blockchain.</p>

-<p>I'm currently working and investing in my self and as well studying with Boolean IT in order to become a Full Stack WebDev</p>
+<p>I'm currently working and investing in myself and as well studying with Boolean IT in order to become a Full Stack WebDev</p>

 You can reach me here **stefanopiotti472@gmail.com** 📫
 <hr>